 Getting to Zanzibar: Tourist Information.

 Zanzibar is a semi-autonomous region of Tanzania and consists of a series of islands located in the Indian Ocean, with the largest ones being Unguja (the main island) and Pemba.
 As such, it is accessible by air and by water.
-I flew in from Nairobi, Kenya, and landed in Abeid Amani Karume International Airport, which is Unguja’s and Zanzibar’s main airport.
+I flew in from Nairobi, Kenya, and landed in Abeid Amani Karume International Airport, which is Unguja's and Zanzibar's main airport.
 Being that I am a Kenyan citizen, I did not require a visa to be granted entry.
 Before planning your trip, find out the visa requirements for your country and learn about the different weather seasons of Zanzibar so as to optimise your visit.
 Find out if you require a visa to visit Zanzibar.

 Where to stay.